olaokoroafor/FoodFriends/README.md

     * User can see restaurant comments
 * Comment Creation
     * User can comment on a restaurant (pictures possible)
-* User will be able to accept or decline friend requests

 ### 3. Navigation (Required Features)